Green Wing Special: Alan and Joanna

 After being rescued by Martin while they were teetering over the edge of a cliff in a stolen campervan, Alan and Joanna are on the run, believing the police are after them for the murder of Joanna's cousin.
-They go to a garage to get the van checked for faults, but as they leave, Joanna accidentally runs over the mechanic by putting the van in the wrong gear and reversing into him.
+They go to a garage to get the van checked for faults, but, as they leave, Joanna accidentally runs over the mechanic by putting the van in the wrong gear and reversing into him.
 They then try to rob a corner shop and Joanna tells Alan to sit on the shopkeeper to restrain her, but this causes Alan to accidentally suffocate her.
 Back at the hospital, Boyce begins to miss Alan after discovering his replacement is worse than him.
-Boyce's plotline with Alan is concluded when Alan telephones him to say goodbye, almost confirming the strange love they have for each other, but instead telling him (in code) that he is "Flying west".
+Boyce's plotline with Alan is concluded when Alan telephones him to say goodbye, almost confirming the strange love they have for each other, but instead telling him (in code) that he is "flying west".

 Later, Alan and Joanna are stopped by a policeman on suspicion of stealing the campervan.
-Joanna gets her peanut-butter sandwich and smears it in the policeman's face.
+Joanna gets her peanut butter sandwich and smears it in the policeman's face.
 Alan and Joanna have an argument about the minute odds of the policeman having a peanut allergy and going into anaphylaxis, while in the background this is actually happening.
 They then carry the body of the policeman into the van.
 Soon, having run out of food and petrol, Alan changes the engine to run on alcohol and fermented excrement.
-The plan is of no use however, as the van explodes.
-They soon reach the beach and Joanna gives Alan three options: Give themselves up, swim the Channel to Spain or commit suicide.
-As Alan is not keen on the Spanish, they choose the third option and they are last seen walking naked into the sea, presumably to their deaths - although the alternate ending shows them hanging on to a buoy sometime later.
+The plan is of no use, however, as the van explodes.
+They soon reach the beach and Joanna gives Alan three options: give themselves up, swim the English Channel to Spain, or commit suicide.
+As Alan is not keen on the Spanish, they choose the third option and are last seen walking naked into the sea, presumably to their deaths–– although the alternate ending shows them hanging on to a buoy some time later.